ON THIS PAGE: You will learn about the different treatments doctors use to treat people with this type of cancer. Use

 New adjuvant drug treatments

-There are many clinical trials underway testing targeted therapies and other immunotherapies after surgery.
-These include ipilimumab (Yervoy), anti-PD1 antibodies, and inhibitors of the mutated BRAF protein.
-See below (under Stage IV options) and the Latest Research section for more information about these treatment options that may be open for those with Stage II or Stage III disease.
+There are many clinical trials testing targeted therapies and other immunotherapies after surgery.
+These include anti-PD1 antibodies and inhibitors of the mutated BRAF protein. .
+One combination treatment has been approved by the FDA; see “Combining BRAF and MEK inhibitors” below.
+See stage IV treatment options (below) and the Latest Research section for more information about these treatment options that may be open for those with stage II or stage III disease.

 Systemic treatment options for stage III that cannot be treated with surgery and stage IV melanoma